vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-MaintenanceMode.md

 ## Synopsis

-Sets maintenance mode on an ESXi host.
+Sets maintenance mode on an ESX host.

 ## Syntax